 - Picnics and games are welcome in the paddock or parkland (please not in the formal garden).

-- Don't miss the corner of the paddock and spinney, where there are bug hotels, a small amount of wild play to explore, and where the chickens live.
+- Don't miss the corner of the paddock and spinney, where there are bug hotels, a small amount of wild play to explore and where the chickens live.
 (Please don't feed the chickens human food, it can make them poorly.)

-- Exploring the House As one of the thousands of visitors viewing this historic house each year, we need your help to take care of it.
+As one of the thousands of visitors viewing this historic house each year, we need your help to take care of it.

 - Please ask a volunteer where to leave your pushchair when you come in (there is not enough space in the house for pushchairs).
-Hippy chick side hip carriers are available to borrow.

 We love to see so many families enjoying the atmosphere and history of Canons Ashby, and want to help you all enjoy yourselves.
 Please do ask a team member if you have any questions and they will do their best to help you.